Plumbing Problems at Home? Learn How to Resolve Them Yourself!

 Can I fix a plumbing problem myself?

-The most common plumbing problems are leaky water from faucets clogged drains, and low pressure water.
+The most common plumbing problems are dripping faucets, running toilets blocked drains, and low water pressure.

-You will need a few essential tools such as an adjustable wrench, a plunger pipe wrench Teflon tape, and a screwdriver.
+You will need a few essential tools such as the plunger, an adjustable wrench pipe wrench Teflon tape and the screwdriver.

 Is DIY plumbing safe?